jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 //
 When looking at @tbl-wallclock, we saw that the SPE calculations run at most a total of six hours to optimise all possible adenosine conformers.
 The hfq (max.
 28.9 GiB) and mp2q (max.
 28.6 GiB) had similar RAM requirements, while the latter still required a tremendous amount of free disk space to store _tmp_-files.
 All this in contrast to the pbeq that needed (max.
 9 GiB) of additional space on disk to run successfully.
-The SPE at the HF-3c consumed a maximum of 6 GiB and ran to completion in under ten minutes (@fig-supplementary-consumables C.,D.).
+The SPE at the HF-3c consumed a maximum of 6 GiB and ran to completion in less than ten minutes (@fig-supplementary-consumables C.,D.).
 //The SPE at the hf3c finished so quickly that only a couple of measurements could have been taken The conclusion remains that the (hf3c - mp2q) combination still is a robust competitor in approximating the GSQ, as these calculations are perfectly manageable within a single workday, on hardware with 64 GiB of RAM and 32 cores.
-The established protocol by Mattelaer _et al._ #mcite(("Mattelaer2021efficient"), biblio) demonstrates high accuracy, uses half of the resources and only 1% of the runtime with respect to the GSQ.
+The established protocol by Mattelaer _et al._ #mcite(("Mattelaer2021efficient"), biblio) demonstrates high accuracy, uses half of the resources and only 1 % of the runtime with respect to the GSQ.
 //Still, the established methodology #mcite(("Mattelaer2021efficient"), biblio) returned a comparatively amazing result for the frugality of its expenditure.
 To combat the storing of _tmp_-files, one allocates more RAM per thread.
-To balance the resources for all the LoTs, a middle ground was sought to not exaggerate the resources allocated to the cheaper methods (HF3c , pbeq), while avoiding bottlenecking the expensive methods.
+To balance the resources for all the LoTs, a middle ground was sought to not exaggerate the resources allocated to the cheaper methods (hf3c , pbeq), while avoiding bottlenecking the expensive methods.
 This made comparing consumables more straightforward.
 These protocols, which are targetted for studies on organic compounds, can be further optimised along the available computational hardware of the researcher.
 //In the interest of the research, a concession had to be made towards the cheaper LoTs , by not exaggerating the resources allocated with respect to their computational requirements.
 //A comparison between (mp2q vs. mp2t) and (hfq vs. hfnorijk) is presented in Suppl.
 Fig. SIConsumablesExtra.
 //